doctorfree/MusicPlayerPlus/markdown/mpcplus.1.md

 of the terminal window in which mpcplus is running.
 Alt-1 sets the window to 90% transparent, Alt-2 to 80% and so on Alt-9 to 10% transparent, and Alt-0 to 100% opaque.
-These transparency setting bindings are useful when running mpcplus and cava in separate overlapping windows, the spectrum visualizer visible through and behind the mpcplus window.
+These transparency setting bindings are useful when running mpcplus and mppcava in separate overlapping windows, the spectrum visualizer visible through and behind the mpcplus window.

 Alt-r raises/lowers the Cava window.